Tax Dispute Resolution in Kuwait

 What is this right?

-• If you disagree with a tax assessment, you can file an objection with the Department of Income Tax within 60 days.
+• If you disagree with an assessment, you must file an objection with the Department of Income Tax within 60 days of receiving the assessment notice.

-• If the objection is rejected, you can appeal to the Tax Appeals Committee at the Ministry of Finance.
+• If the objection is rejected or ignored, you can appeal to the Tax Appeals Committee at the Ministry of Finance — this is an independent panel.

-• Further appeal is possible through the Kuwait courts.
+• Further appeal is possible through the Kuwait civil courts, where you can challenge both the facts and the legal interpretation.

-• You must pay the undisputed portion of the tax while the dispute is pending.
+• You must pay the undisputed portion of the tax while the dispute is pending — non-payment triggers penalties even during an appeal.

 When does it apply?

-• You received a tax assessment you believe is incorrect.
+• You received a tax assessment from the Department of Income Tax that you believe is incorrect.

-• You want to challenge penalties or interest imposed on your company.
+• You want to challenge penalties or interest imposed on your foreign company.

-• File your objection within 60 days of receiving the assessment — missing this deadline forfeits your right.
+• File your objection within 60 days of receiving the assessment — missing this deadline forfeits your right to dispute.

-• Include detailed grounds for your objection with supporting documents.
+• Include detailed grounds for your objection with supporting financial documents — vague complaints are rejected.

-• Pay the undisputed amount to avoid additional penalties while you appeal.
+• Pay the undisputed amount promptly to avoid additional penalties accumulating while you appeal the disputed portion.

 What should you NOT do?

-• Do not miss the 60-day deadline — it is strict and cannot be extended easily.
+• Do not miss the 60-day deadline — it is a hard cutoff and the courts will not extend it retroactively.

-• Do not refuse to pay entirely while disputing — pay the amount you agree with.
+• Do not refuse to pay entirely while disputing — pay what you agree you owe and contest only the disputed amount.

 You came here to know your rights — help someone else know theirs.